Willcox, Arizona: Economy

 The wine industry employs over 400 people in the region.
 The agricultural producers in the area employ many hundreds of workers as well.
-Circle K and Speedway employ around thirty people as well.

 Wine country

 The Willcox wine region produces 74 percent of the wine grapes grown in the state of Arizona.
 Willcox is the largest-grape growing region in Arizona and grows more wine grapes than any other region in the state and offers a wide variety of wines to choose from.
 Grape varietals grown include Petite Sirah, Malvasia Bianca, Sangiovese, Chenin blanc, Syrah, Colombard, Sauvignon blanc, Corvina, Merlot, Malbec, Tannat, Cabernet Franc, Chardonnay, Tempranillo, Cabernet Sauvignon and Mourvèdre.

 Arts, events, culture

 Willcox has two festival seasons in the spring and fall.

 Spring events include the Willcox Wine Country Spring Festival, which takes place the third weekend of May, and the Willcox West Fest in April.

 Fall events include Rex Allen Days, which is a multi-day event that takes place the first weekend in October, the Willcox Wine Country Fall Festival, which takes place the 3rd weekend of October, the Willcox Flyer Bike Ride, which takes place the first Saturday of September, and the BoulderDash 13k/30k, which takes place in mid-October.

 Winter festivals include the Christmas Light Parade and Craft Fair in December, and Wings Over Willcox Birding Festival which takes place over Martin Luther King Jr. Weekend.

 Rex Allen Days was started in 1951 to honor Rex Allen.
 The event includes the annual parade, rodeos, fairs, car show and more.

 Willcox Wine Country's two festivals are usually the third weekends of May and October.
 The event grows in size every year and includes live music and multiple arts and crafts vendors.
 Willcox Wine Festivals is listed as one of the top 10 wine festivals in North America.

 Willcox West Fest celebrates Willcox's cowboy culture which is still active today through generations of ranching families.
 The event consists of a rodeo and a chuck wagon cook-off and usually occurs in April.

+Saguaro Man is the official AZ Burners regional Burning Man gathering celebrating different arts including fire arts.
+The event happens at the end of April each year on their land southeast of the city.